 The Department of Defense (DoD) is currently funding two studies at TVAMC.
 One study examines the outcome of vocational rehabilitation for PTSD and the second investigates a new medication in the treatment of PTSD in Operation Iraqi Freedom and Operation Enduring Freedom veterans.

-The medical center is proud to be collaborating with the University of Alabama on two studies in the Community Leaving Centers (CLCs; formerly nursing home care units).
+The medical center is proud to be collaborating with the University of Alabama on two studies in the Community Leaving Centers (also known as CLCs; formerly nursing home care units):

 - One study provides consultation and evaluation of TVAMC's culture change initiative as a way to help ensure its success.

 - The other collaborative project examines whether the RELIVE service package can be developed and implemented in a therapeutically beneficial and cost-effective fashion in TVAMC CLC.
 The RELIVE service package includes constructing a personal Legacy Project, usually a scrapbook with photos, a cookbook, or audiotaped stories that celebrated the life of the ill individual.

 - TVAMC Research homepage

 - Tuscaloosa Research and Education Advancement Corporation (TREAC)